What is an Implementation Network ?

 What do Implementation Networks do ?

 • Clearly defines plans and deliverables to implement an element of the Internet of FAIR Data and Services in a finite time.

 • Foster a collaborative community of harmonized practice.

 Who can start or join an Implementation Network ?

-Anyone (i.e., a person, an institution, or an existing network organisation) can join an IN.
+Anyone (i.e., a person, an institution, or an existing network organisation) start or can join an IN.
 Every Implementation Network should have its own adequate resources to accomplish its proposed goals; the GO FAIR initiative cannot act as a funder.